Ferdi-FM/menta_track/README.md

 ---

 ### Screenshots/Demo:
- "Link to youtube or direct upload?"
+Link to the presentation-video on YouTube: https://youtu.be/cBMtPU6bgWY

 ---